Auties00/Cobalt/README.md

 - Contact
     ```java
-     var vcard = ContactCard.newContactCardBuilder() // Create a new vcard
+     var vcard = ContactCard.builder() // Create a new vcard
             .name("A nice friend") // Set the name of the contact
             .phoneNumber(contact) // Set the phone number of the contact
             .build(); // Create the vcard
-    var contactMessage = ContactMessage.newContactMessageBuilder()  // Create a new contact message
+    var contactMessage = ContactMessage.builder()  // Create a new contact message
             .name("A nice friend") // Set the display name of the contact
             .vcard(vcard) // Set the vcard(https://en.wikipedia.org/wiki/VCard) of the contact
             .build(); // Create the message